auth0/Guardian.swift/README.md

 For an enrollment you need the following things, besides your Guardian Domain:

 - Enrollment Uri: The value encoded in the QR Code scanned from Guardian Web Widget or in your enrollment ticket sent to you, e.g. by email.
-- APNS Token: Apple APNS token for the device and **MUST** be a `String`containing the 64 bytes (expressed in hexadecimal format)
+- APNS Token: Apple APNS token for the device and **MUST** be a `String`containing the 64 bytes (expressed in hexadecimal format).
-- Signing & Verification Key: A RSA (Private/Public) key pair used to assert your identity with Auth0 Guardian
+- Signing & Verification Key: A RSA (Private/Public) key pair used to assert your identity with Auth0 Guardian.

 > In case your app is not yet using push notifications or you're not familiar with it, you should check their [docs](https://developer.apple.com/go/?id=push-notifications).

-after your have all of them, you can enroll your device
+After having all of them, you can enroll your device.

 ```swift
 Guardian